 Middle Fork offers more than seven miles of trails:

 This trail travels through a variety of habitats including an oak/hickory forest, a prairie rich with wildflowers, and a river bottomland forest.
 Look for the wildlife drawn to these habitats.
 Signs of beaver are visible along the river.
 Raccoons leave tracks in wet areas and live in the trees along the trail.
-White-trailed deer are often seen.
+White-tailed deer are often seen.